EmmaWarshaw/data_wrangling_1/Data_Manipulation_with_dplyr.md

 You *can* do this with `filter`, but I recommend using `drop_na` from the `tidyr` package:

+`drop_na` will drop rows where the variables you define is missing values

 -   `drop_na(litters_data)` will remove any row with a missing value
 -   `drop_na(litters_data, wt_increase)` will remove rows for which
     `wt_increase` is missing.